pnikonowicz/remote_control/README.md

 ## Current Features

 * Boost - increases gain so that you don't need to touch anything for videos that have low volume

-## TODO (Contributions Welcome)

-* Seek - allows quick 15 second rewind ability
+* Rewind - allows quick 15 second rewind ability
 * Speed - allows 1.5 speed up
-* Custom config screen - allows control over what controls appear

 # development